CharCoding/Try-to-Fit-in/README.md

 - R: Reset board (timer won't reset)
 - G: Give up (warns you before actually giving up)
 - Right clicking a piece will flip it _diagonally_

+# Issues
+- Tried to get game to pause when window is not in focus, doesn't seem to work
+- Some pieces are placed slightly off-center (due to even number of blocks)

 # Credits
 Original idea from _More Murderous Maths_ by Kjartan Poskitt Playtesting and feedback from @raptorcode